Service Desk FAQ

 - Locate emule in the list of installed programs.

 Information Technology does not endorse file sharing.
 File sharing slows the Internet connection down for everyone in the residence hall.
-Read the e-mail from Help Desk regarding our RIAA notice policy.
+Read the e-mail from Service Desk regarding our RIAA notice policy.

 o.
 Having any kind of router is a violation of your Residential Living Network contract and may result in the loss of service.